pm-dev/graphqb-exploration/README.md

 # GraphDB

 This repository demonstrates how to implement a graph-based web application architecture.
 It is written in Kotlin and exposes a GraphQL interface.
-It is based on a blog post from [Excuse The Disruption](http://www.excusethedisruption.com/writing-a-graphql-server-in-kotlin/)

 The application was written using: